 And then the Hurricanes got a unique opportunity.
 Jelly Roll got them a spot in Rockin' The Blues, a movie being filmed at the Sunset Studios in Harlem.
 This film had the thinnest of plots, used to connect DJ Hal Jackson introducing several acts of varying popularity.
 The story line centered around comedians Mantan Moreland (who had played "Birmingham Brown" in many of the Charlie Chan movies) and Flournoy Miller (who had written the musical "Runnin' Wild," which had introduced the Charlston).
 The two were ineptly attempting to sneak into a show, which featured the Wanderers, the Harptones, the Miller Sisters, Connie Carroll, Pearl Woods, Linda Hopkins, Teacho Wiltshire's Band, and, of course, the Hurricanes.
 This extravaganza was produced by music impresario Fritz Pollard (who had been the first black All-American football player and manager of the Solitaires and Leslie Uggams).

 The movie contains some incredibly primitive editing (for example, much of Hal Jackson's speech is out of synch with the picture, and the scenes with Moreland and Miller seem to be inserted almost at random, instead of any logical order).
 There is also some unintentional comedy when black extras are shown filing into the theater as the "audience," and then the camera cuts to a spliced-in stock scene of an audience, which is all white.
 The Hurricanes only spent one day working on the film (along with Linda Hopkins and the Miller Sisters).
 They sang two songs: their latest King release, "You May Not Know," and "Army Life" (listed on the soundtrack album as "I'll Be Glad").
-Henry Austin led the former, and Fred Williams the latter.
+Henry Alston led the former, and Fred Williams the latter.
 The tunes were pre-recorded that same day and there wasn't much time to practice.
 This is why, when Fred is distracted by an actress walking across the stage, he forgets to move his mouth to lip synch, although the sound track is still going.

 Rockin' The Blues opened at the Apollo Theater on October 19, 1956, when the acts onstage were the Wheels, Sugar & Spice, Marie Knight, and Pigmeat Markham.

 The Hurricanes' final session for King took place on January 11, 1957.
 The four songs recorded were: "Fallen Angel," "Priceless," "I'll Always Be In Love With You," and "Now That I Need You" (the song that the Mello-Moods had recorded as "Where Are You").
-The first two were led by Henry Austin, and the others have no single lead.
+The first two were led by Henry Alston, and the others have no single lead.

 "Fallen Angel" and "I'll Always Be In Love With You" were released later that month, and were reviewed on March 2 (both "good"), along with the Platters' "I'm Sorry," Little Richard's "Lucille," and Jimmy Ricks' "Bad Man Of Missouri."